apomorovv/vanguard-multi-asset-portfolio/docs/team_workflow.md

   QPU usage from service wall time.
 - Record unsuccessful experiments and limitations; do not select only favorable seeds, calibrations, or plots.

-## Final contribution and tooling disclosure

-The final submission must include this named contribution record and links to the corresponding commits, notebook sections, or experiment manifests.
-Each member reviews the description of their own contribution before submission.

-AI-assisted coding or writing must be disclosed.
-AI output is not experimental
-evidence: the team is responsible for reviewing the equations, code, tests, citations, numerical results, and claims, and every member must be able to explain the part attributed to them.